h5gs/NativeScript-Sample-Friends/README.md

 ## Running the Sample

 Once the app is configured, you can run it either on a real device or a native emulator.

+To run it, follow the steps in the product's documentation: [Running Apps on Devices](http://docs.telerik.com/platform/appbuilder/testing-your-app/running-on-devices/working-with-devices).

 > Ensure that the emulator or the device that you are using has Internet connectivity when running the sample.